kelubo/wfbook/Software/Prometheus/Exporter/0_Exporter.md

 When implementing a new Prometheus exporter, please follow the [guidelines on writing exporters](https://prometheus.io/docs/instrumenting/writing_exporters) Please also consider consulting the [development mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
 We are happy to give advice on how to make your exporter as useful and consistent as possible.

-## Software exposing Prometheus metrics
+## Software exposing Prometheus metrics公开 Prometheus 指标的软件

-Some third-party software exposes metrics in the Prometheus format, so no separate exporters are needed:
+Some third-party software exposes metrics in the Prometheus format, so no separate exporters are needed:一些第三方软件以 Prometheus 格式公开指标，因此不需要单独的导出器：

 - [Ansible Automation Platform Automation Controller (AWX)](https://docs.ansible.com/automation-controller/latest/html/administration/metrics.html)
 - [App Connect Enterprise](https://github.com/ot4i/ace-docker)